US senators seek to expand sales of ethanol-gas blend with support from Big Oil

 By Stephanie Kelly

-March 14 (Reuters) - U.S. senators reintroduced a bipartisan bill on Tuesday that would allow nationwide sales of gasoline with a higher blend of ethanol year-round, with the support of a leading oil trade group.
+March 14 (Reuters) - U.S. senators reintroduced a bipartisan bill on Tuesday that would allow nationwide sales of gasoline with a higher blend of ethanol year-round, as a second heavy-weight oil trade group appeared ready to back the idea.

-Republican Senator Deb Fischer from Nebraska and Democratic Senator Amy Klobuchar from Minnesota argue that the expanded sales of E15, or fuel containing 15% ethanol, would decrease gasoline prices and reduce U.S. dependence on foreign oil.
+Republican Senator Deb Fischer from Nebraska and Democratic Senator Amy Klobuchar from Minnesota - both major corn-producing states - argue that the expanded sales of E15, or fuel containing 15% ethanol, would decrease gasoline prices and reduce U.S. dependence on foreign oil.
 Year-round sales of E15 have been long sought by the biofuel industry and corn farmers, who would benefit from the increased market.

-The American Petroleum Institute (API), one of the largest U.S. oil trade groups, supported the bill when it was introduced last autumn.

 The governors' proposal is gaining headway.
 In response to their request, the EPA in early March proposed to allow year-round E15 sales in those states.
 That rulemaking would take effect in the summer of 2024 and still needs public comment.